 AP European History Course Description

-Attending this AP* summer institute is a great chance to find out more about the redesigned AP* European History course and exam and to examine new developments and new test samples from the 2018 AP* exam.
-This course will provide many ideas for organizing and teaching the newly designed course and will help you prepare to teach the curricular, thematic, and skill components that were updated in the fall of 2017.
-This institute will provide many resources to help both experienced and new teachers confidently teach a course in AP* European history and meet the College Board* Course and Exam Requirements.
-Time will be spent making sure that all teachers are ready to prepare their students for success on the curriculum and exam, with the latest released College Board materials being examined. ased College Board* materials being examined.
+Attending this AP summer institute is a great chance to find out more about the latest updates to the AP European History course and exam and to examine new developments and new test samples from the most recent AP exam.
+This course will provide many ideas for organizing and teaching the newly designed course and will help you prepare to teach the curricular, thematic, and skill components that are being updated for fall, 2019.
+This institute will provide many resources to help both experienced and new teachers confidently teach a course in AP European history and meet the College Board Course and Exam Requirements.
+Time will be spent making sure that all teachers are ready to prepare their students for success on the curriculum and exam, with the latest released College Board materials being examined.

 The following are some of the goals for the week:

 1. To understand some of the basic elements involved with teaching the AP European History course:

 • AP European History Curriculum, Themes, and Skills